 - Guide 1: How to Remove PythonBot (PBot) from Windows.

-- Guide 2: Get rid of PythonBot (PBot) from Mac OS X.
+- Guide 2: Get rid of PythonBot (PBot) on Mac OS X.

-- Guide 3: Remove PythonBot (PBot) from Google Chrome.
+- Guide 3: Remove PythonBot (PBot) in Google Chrome.

 - Guide 4: Erase PythonBot (PBot) from Mozilla Firefox.

 - Guide 5: Uninstall PythonBot (PBot) from Microsoft Edge.

 - Guide 6: Remove PythonBot (PBot) from Safari.